 A child prodigy, he entered high school at age 10 and graduated near the top of his class two years later.
 He then entered the University of North Carolina and graduated in 1916 at age 16.
 Next, in the midst of World War I, he began studies at the U.S. Naval Academy in Annapolis.
 When World War I ended a couple years later, he left the Naval Academy and dipped his creative toe into journalism, becoming a syndicated columnist.
 A short time later, he decided to take a Merchant Marine position.
 Unfortunately, Congress ended the program seven days before he was to leave.
 He then knew he had to find an occupation that would allow him to flourish while at the same time permitting him to make time for his academic interests.

 He had an extremely sharp memory, which enabled him to recite poetry for hours that he had last read 50 years earlier!
 But that memory and his very deep knowledge of all things historical could also be a hindrance, for he could hardly give a short answer to a question, which tended to infuriate those in the media looking for quick sound bites.
 He guided JBS through its first three decades until his passing in 1985.
 There is so much more to Robert Welch than can be provided in this short account.
 To those who knew him and worked with him, Robert Welch was truly a fascinating and loving man who wanted nothing more than to preserve freedom and future prosperity for later generations.
-We invite you to learn more about him by reading The Life and Words of Robert Welch by G. Edward Griffin.
+We invite you to learn more about him by reading The Blue Book and The Politician.